 Naloxone / Narcan, The Opiate Addicts’ Lifesaver!

-Due to the fact that Narcan® is rather if not completely safe as well as having no other uses (i.e. it cannot be abused), many states (10 in total) have passed laws to allow the drug to be sold in home “Overdose Rescue Kits” which include the naloxone in a intranasal and much safer form than the typical inject-able form the paramedics and hospitals use.
+Due to the fact that Narcan® is rather, if not, completely safe as well as having no other uses (i.e. it cannot be abused), many states (10 in total) have passed laws to allow the drug to be sold in home “Overdose Rescue Kits” which include the naloxone in am intranasal and much safer form than the typical injectable form that paramedics and hospitals use.
 Although it has some opponents, the kits have become a huge success and have saved many lives already.

-While this is not a controlled substance it is a prescription drug and therefore cannot be bought over the counter.
-The following information will give you further instructions for obtaining one as well as we will be adding more as we learn the actual process one must take to obtain the kit.
+While this is not a controlled substance, it is a prescription drug and therefore cannot be bought over the counter.
+The following information will give you further instructions for obtaining one.
+We will be adding more as we learn the actual process one must take to obtain the kit.
 We are in the process of getting our kit now!

 An Overdose Rescue Kit Includes:

 An intranasal naloxone kit must include:

 • 2 mucosal atomizer devices (nose pieces)

 • 2 vials (each vial is 1 dose) of naloxone

 • 1 yellow “Prevent Drug Overdose” palm card, available in English and Spanish

 • Graphic instruction sheet by HRC on how to put together intranasal naloxone (for the intranasal kits only), available in English and Spanish